An employer cannot refuse to accept someone's resignation and they must follow certain procedures.

 Resignations during a business transfer

-Your staff don't have to accept being transferred to a new employer as part of a business transfer or Transfer of Undertakings (Protection of Employment) Regulations (TUPE).
+Your staff do not have to accept being transferred to a new employer as part of a business transfer or Transfer of Undertakings (Protection of Employment) Regulations (TUPE).

-If staff don't want their contracts to be transferred to the new employer, you can consider them to have resigned from the date of the transfer.
+If staff do not want their contracts to be transferred to the new employer, you can consider them to have resigned from the date of the transfer.

-In most cases, staff who have resigned in this way don't:
+In most cases, staff who have resigned in this way do not:

 - get redundancy pay or statutory redundancy pay